Want to learn what the optimal muscle building diet looks like? Read this article.

 Therefore you have a lot of flexibility with your carbs and fats and can adjust them to better suit your lifestyle and food preferences.

-Again, this calculation won’t be 100% bang on.
-The downside with all macronutrient calculators like the above is that it’s simply an estimate.
+The downside with all calculators/formulas like the above is that it’s simply an estimate.
 It’s going to take some tweaking and adjusting on your end based on how your weight responds in order to find your “sweet spot” in terms of your calorie intake.

 But that’s exactly why I’ve developed my own nutrition software that calculates and automatically adjusts your calorie/macro intake based on how your weight progresses throughout the weeks.